– Climate

 * Comparing to another European cities (especially Western Europe) Barcelona is quite cheap.

 * Official languages in Barcelona are Catalan and Spanish!
-However, majority of the people speak English well, but it will be handy if you’ll learn a few words of Spanish, as well (it always works a long way)!
+However, the majority of the people speak English well, but it will be handy if you’ll learn a few words of Spanish, as well (it always works a long way)!

 * Barcelona is quite famous for its sweets!
 I wasn’t aware of it before visiting, but during our tour around the historical part of the city, our guide took us to some sweets tasting.
-So, take a look in the local bakeries and stores with sweets and get yourself some nice edible (my favourite) souvenirs!
+So, take a look at the local bakeries and stores with sweets and get yourself some nice edible (my favourite) souvenirs!